The process of laser cutting is the process of absorbing light energy and turning it into heat energy and making the material melt and vaporize.

 Fig.5 Gas ejection from the nozzle

-If the nozzle and laser are not coaxial, the cutting quality will be affected as follows:
+If the nozzle and laser are not coaxial, the cutting quality can be impacted as follows:

 Fig. 6 The influence of coaxial degree on the cutting section